teloxide/teloxide/README.md

 <h3 align="center">Type safety</h3>
 <p align="center">
-All the API <a href="https://docs.rs/teloxide/latest/teloxide/types/index.html">types</a> and <a href="https://docs.rs/teloxide/0.2.0/teloxide/requests/index.html">methods</a> are implemented with heavy use of <a href="https://en.wikipedia.org/wiki/Algebraic_data_type"><strong>ADT</strong>s</a> to enforce type safety and tight integration with IDEs.
-Bot&#39;s commands <a href="https://github.com/teloxide/teloxide#commands">have precise types too</a>, thereby serving as a self-documenting code and respecting the <a href="https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/">parse, don&#39;t validate</a> programming idiom.
+teloxide makes it possible to describe the program's behaviour in terms of types much more precisely than other frameworks to achieve type safety and tight integration with IDEs.
+For instance, all the API <a href="https://docs.rs/teloxide/latest/teloxide/types/index.html">types</a> and <a href="https://docs.rs/teloxide/0.2.0/teloxide/requests/index.html">methods</a> are implemented with heavy use of <a href="https://en.wikipedia.org/wiki/Algebraic_data_type"><strong>ADT</strong>s</a>, Bot's commands <a href="https://github.com/teloxide/teloxide#commands">have precise types too</a>, thereby serving as a self-documenting code and respecting the <a href="https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/">parse, don&#39;t validate</a> programming idiom.
 </p>

 <hr>